-Innovation Fund Denmark invests in research projects that may develop the green technologies and solutions needed to transform Denmark towards a sustainable future, where we reduce greenhouse gas emissions, protect our environment and nature and create a green business adventure in Denmark.
+Innovation Fund Denmark invests in research projects that may develop the green technologies and solutions needed to transform Denmark towards a sustainable future, where we reduce greenhouse gas emissions, protect our environment and nature and have the potential to create green growth and employment in Denmark.

-The investments relate to the government's green research strategy and are, among other things, aimed at strengthening innovation in Danish industry.
+The investments relate to the government's green research strategy and are among other things aimed at strengthening innovation in Danish industry.

-The theme relates to green projects within e.g.:
+The theme relates to green projects within, for example:

-- Energy production and efficiency, including smart integrated energy systems, the potential of sector coupling, digital solutions and intelligent utilisation of new technologies, P-to-X, carbon capture etc. - Digitisation and data utilisation driving the green transition.
-It may, among other things, be about digital monitoring and management of climate, environment and nature relevant conditions, e.g. use of big data, artificial intelligence, Internet of Things, cyber and information security as well as drones and digital infrastructure in the form of satellites etc. - Climate-friendly agriculture and food production, including e.g. biobased ingredients, feed, industrial enzymes, chemicals and other output products, fermentation technology, bioenergy, biobased environmental technology, plant and seed breeding as well as sustainable, plant-based food products - Transport - Environment and circular economy - Nature and biodiversity - Sustainable and circular construction technology that will take the construction industry from linear processes to circular resource efficiency throughout the value chain and all phases of construction.
-This includes optimised production and manufacturing methods for building materials, solutions in construction engineering and construction processes, digitisation, recycling of building materials, improved ways of collaboration that will strengthen productivity as well as develop new socially sustainable housing solutions - Sustainable fashion and textiles, including new product flows, re-/upcycling of materials and new materials - Sustainable behaviour and societal consequences of the climate change, including understanding and behaviour in relation to climate challenges and the green transition, as well as tools that may support the above
+- Energy production and efficiency, including smart integrated energy systems, the potential of sector coupling within the overall energy and supply area, digital solutions and intelligent utilization of new technologies, P-to-X, Carbon capture etc. - Digitization and data utilization, which drive the green transition.
+It can for example be digital monitoring and management of climate-, environment- and nature-relevant conditions, e.g. using big data, artificial intelligence, the internet of things, cyber and information security as well as drones and digital infrastructure in the form of satellites etc. - Climate-friendly agricultural and food production, including for example bio-based ingredients, feed, industrial enzymes, chemicals and other output products, fermentation technology, bioenergy, bio-based environmental technology, breeding of plants and seeds as well as emission-free food production, sustainable plant-based foods, etc. - Transportation - Environment and circular economy - Nature and biodiversity - Sustainable and circular construction to transform the industry from linear processes to circular resource efficiency throughout the value chain and in all phases of construction - Sustainable behavior and societal consequences of climate change, including understanding and behavior in relation to climate challenges and the green transition, as well as tools that can support the above.